 Mountaintop Removal Spring Break

-For the sixth year in a row Drew students will be traveling to Harlan, Kentucky for a week-long Spring Break trip.
-Lead this year by Professor Summer Harrison and Elizabeth Fehsenfeld, the goal of this year is to deepen student’s understanding of Environmental Justice.
-On the trip students will learn about mountaintop removal and the ecological, cultural and economic significance of mining in local communities.
-The trip will also include a civic engagement/community service component.
+Every year, Drew students travel to Harlan, Kentucky for a week-long Spring Break trip.
+The goal of the trip is to deepen students’ understanding of Environmental Justice.
+On the trip, students learn about mountaintop removal and the ecological, cultural and economic significance of mining in local communities.
+The trip includes a civic engagement/community service component.
+Trip Leaders for 2016 were Summer Harrison, Assistant Professor, English & Environmental Studies, Marc Boglioli, Assistant Professor of Anthropology, and Phillip Salter,Graduate Student, Theology.

 - Service work planting trees on an abandoned strip mine site in Harlan County (Dollar Branch) and home weatherization work with Harlan Community Action Agency